-How to work with Amazon and Google e-commerce platforms via EDI
+Connect with Amazon and other e-Commerce platforms via EDI

 In the B2B sphere, as the number of partners using EDI technology and interchanged messages grows, so do the benefits.
 Goods and service providers (storage, distribution, etc.) issue alerts to the distributor which it can use to track the supply chain.
 For large retailers, goods control has become a competitive necessity because it makes it possible to, among other matters, meet product demands and cut delivery times.
 This explains the ever-increasing need to work with EDI, such as in the case of Amazon.